dotnet/docs/docs/core/deploying/index.md

 You control which version of .NET is deployed with your app.

 - **Platform-specific targeting**\
-Because you have to publish your app for each platform, you know where your app will run.
+Because you have to publish your app for each platform, you know where your app runs.
 If .NET introduces a new platform, users can't run your app on that platform until you release a version targeting that platform.
 You can test your app for compatibility problems before your users run your app on the new platform.

 ### Disadvantages